 The Managed Cluster Service (MCS) is for the use of all staff and students of Cambridge University, and provides networked PCs (Windows/Linux) and Apple Macintosh computers running a wide range of software, together with printers and scanners.
 The MCS machines provide access to the Desktop Services central filestore (known as DS-Filestore), and to central printing facilities (DS-Print); both of these can also be accessed from users' own machines elsewhere on the network.
 There is also a remote login service to Linux, giving access to your DS files and to appropriate Linux applications.
 There is in general no access to MCS Windows or Macintosh applications from outside the MCS rooms.

-All students and many members of staff are given Desktop Services accounts automatically when they join the University and can collect their login name and initial password by following the link from the Computing Service home page.
+All students and many members of staff are given Desktop Services accounts automatically when they join the University and can collect their login name and initial password by following the link from the Information Services home page.
 Any other member of the University may apply for a Desktop Services account.

 Student accounts are normally cancelled at the end of the student's course (more details of the cancellation schedule).

-There are libraries of documentation to help you use software on the MCS in the Computing Service public rooms, at the Service Desk and in other Managed Clusters.
+There are libraries of documentation to help you use software on the MCS in the Information Services public rooms, at the Service Desk and in other Managed Clusters.

 For further information on software provision, locations, opening hours etc., select from the list on the left.